 The last few decades have seen amazing things happen for the LGBTQ community.
-Specifically in the last few years, marriage equality has brought LGBTQ issues to the forefront of people’s minds.
+Specifically, in the last few years, marriage equality has brought LGBTQ issues to the forefront of people’s minds.
 When applying to colleges and searching for scholarships, diversity can play a large part in finding the right fit.
-Here are a few great scholarship options for LGBTQ+ students.
+Here are a few great scholarships for LGBTQ+ students.

 The Out to Innovate™ scholarship is given to outstanding LGBTQ+ students working in science, technology, engineering, and mathematics (STEM) programs.
 Eligible students must be in good standing with their institution, have a minimum of two years of post-secondary education with a declared STEM major, a 3.0 GPA on a 4.0 scale, and be an active supporter of programs working to increase LGBTQ inclusion and visibility.

 The Point Foundation offers multiple scholarships each year to full-time LGBTQ students.
-Applicants are evaluated based on financial need, academic achievement, personal merit, involvement in the LGBTQ community, professional and leadership experience, personal and future goals, and marginalization.
-Scholarship award amounts vary based on need but average around $10,000 yearly for up to four years with the possibility of a 5th year extension.
+The foundation evaluates applicants based on financial need, academic achievement, personal merit, involvement in the LGBTQ community, professional and leadership experience, personal and future goals, and marginalization.
+Scholarship award amounts vary based on need but average around $10,000 yearly for up to four years with the possibility of a 5th-year extension.

-The Pride Foundation offers multiple different scholarship opportunities to students in the LGBTQ+ community that are divided into four areas, academic pursuits, community leadership, cultural identities, and geography.
-Recipients of Pride Foundation Scholarships are regularly students that show leadership potential within the LGBTQ community and/or their field of study, lack a broader LGBTQ support system, are facing additional barriers to educational access, and demonstrate financial need.
+The Pride Foundation offers multiple different scholarship opportunities to students in the LGBTQ+ community divided into four areas: academic pursuits, community leadership, cultural identities, and geography.
+Recipients of Pride Foundation Scholarships are usually students that show leadership potential within the LGBTQ community and/or their field of study, lack a broader LGBTQ support system, are facing additional barriers to educational access, and demonstrate financial need.